shape

 - Spanish: forma, estado

-shape (shapes, present participle shaping; past shaped, past participle shaped)
+shape (shapes, present participle shaping; simple past and past participle shaped)

 - (Northern England, Scotland, rare) To create or make.